laixintao/prometheus-http-sd/README.md

 instances, and you want each one of them scrape for different targets, then you can use the sub-path feature of prometheus-http-sd.

-For example, in one Prometheus's config:
+For example, in one Prometheus's scrape config:

 ```yaml
 scrape_configs: